 - pay units if your forest's carbon stock decreases

 - tell the government if you transfer some or all of your registered post-1989 forest land to another person or entity (for example, if you sell your forest)

-- repay units transferred to you for the forest land if the land is withdrawn from the ETS
+- surrender the total number of units transferred for the forest land since registration (regardless of who received the units) if the land is withdrawn from the ETS

 - use the Field Measurement Approach (FMA) if you have more than 100 hectares.

 - The NZ Emissions Trading Scheme Review – 26 July 2017 announcement

 - An overview of forestry in the Emissions Trading Scheme